Greyseeker/Greyseeker/README.md

 - 👋 Hi, I’m @Greyseeker
 - 👀 I’m interested in ... every programming language except Java
 - 🌱 I’m currently learning ...
-Python, Process at UNE Australia
+Python, Processing at UNE Australia
 - 💞️ I’m looking to collaborate on ...
 I work alone in my cave at the moment
 - 📫 How to reach me ...
 I suggest you leave me alone ;)